 Intangible assets include acquired or developed software, capitalised on the basis of the costs incurred to acquire and install the asset.
 The capitalised costs are amortised on a straight-line basis over their estimated useful lives.

-The depreciation/amortisation rates used for each class of assets are:
+The useful life estimates used for each class of assets are: